MicheleGa/ContinualBP/README.md

-# Resource-Aware Continual Learning for Continuous Blood Pressure Estimation on Edge Devices
+# Resource-Efficient Continual Learning for Continuous Blood Pressure Estimation on Edge Devices

 This is a PyTorch implementation of the Continual Learning (CL) experiments with deep neural networks (DNNs) for continuous Blood Pressure (BP) under resource constraints typical of edge devices.